JasonThomasData/maths_notes/README.md

-This is a warehouse for algorithms I make.
+This is a warehouse for algorithms/things I learn that are interesting.

-I wholly intend to reinvent the wheel, without packages, where possible so that I can learn more about algorithms.
+I wholly intend to reinvent the wheel, without packages, where possible so that I can learn more.